-At Heritage Fellowship Church we long for everyone to KNOW the gospel, to GROW in the grace of the gospel and to GO into the world with how their lives have been changed by the gospel.
+At Heritage Fellowship Church, we value to KNOW the gospel, to GROW in grace, and to GO into the world with the gospel.

 The Great Commission is the mission of every church.
 In Matthew 28:19-21, Jesus states that we are to “go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.”